christophertacon/Blog/tools-pelican/content/mercurial-basics/mercurial.rst

 Download *binary* from  http://www.selenic.com/mercurial/wiki/index.cgi/BinaryPackages

-:Linux: usually standard package of distribution
+:Linux: usually standard package of distribution.
+On Ubuntu/Debian, you can use ``sudo apt-get install mercurial`` to install it.

 :MacOS: compile from source or download binary